-3.3 Background on Person-Level Estimation Using the 2022 PC PUF
+3.3 Background on Person-Level Estimation Using this MEPS Public Use Release

-3.3.1 Overview
+3.3.1 Requirements to Receive a Person-Level Weight

-The 2022 PC PUF contains a single, full-year, person-level weight variable called PERWT22P.
-However, care should be taken in applying it because it permits both cross-sectional and longitudinal estimates, depending on the variables used to define the set of persons of interest for analysis.
-The person-level weight was assigned for each Key, in-scope person who responded to the MEPS for the full period of time in which they were in scope during 2022.
-A Key person was either a member of a responding NHIS household at the time of the interview or joined a family associated with such a household after being out of scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
+There is a single full year person-level weight (PERWT22F) assigned to each record for each Key, in-scope person who responded to MEPS for the full period of time that they were in scope during 2022.
+A Key person is either a member of a responding NHIS household at the time of interview or joined a family associated with such a household after being out of scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
 A person is in scope whenever they are a member of the civilian noninstitutionalized portion of the U.S. population.

-3.3.2 Developing Person-Level Estimates
+3.3.2 Details on Person-Level Weights Construction